 Product design is the bridge between an idea and a manufacturable object.
 It encompasses everything from the initial concept — what does this thing need to do? — through the physical and digital development work required to produce something that performs reliably, looks intentional, and can be made at whatever scale the project demands.

 Good product design balances three things simultaneously: function (does it work?), form (does it make sense physically and visually?), and manufacturability (can it actually be made, at what cost, and how reliably?).
 Designs that optimize one of these at the expense of the others tend to fail — beautiful products that can’t be manufactured affordably, or highly engineered parts that are unpleasant to interact with.
+The hardest part of the job is usually noticing which of the three is being neglected before the design is too far along to fix cheaply.

 What Are the Core Stages of Product Design?